Part of my research on robust evaluation of adaptive systems.

 11STAKE: 1.0

 Unlike traditional contracts that specify success conditions, GCL commitments enumerate failure modes.
-Success is implicitly defined as the complement of all failure conditions.
+Success is the complement of all failure conditions.
+This design choice enables auditability: auditors know exactly what to check, and agents cannot claim success by exploiting undefined edge cases.

 Commitment-Grounded Learning

-Agents learn what commitments to make via reinforcement learning:
+Agents learn what commitments to make via reinforcement learning.
+The policy maps states to commitment portfolios, optimizing for expected value minus stake risk:

 1class GroundedCommitmentLearner: